shwe-ta06/project1/README.md

 # project1
-this is my first repository.
+This is my first Git Repository.
+Author - Shweta Shahare